-Before you begin your transfer application, please use this simple eligibility checker to see where you stand.
-Note that not all scenarios are covered by the checker.
+Before you begin your transfer application, please read the information below to see where you stand.
+Note that not all scenarios may be addressed on this page as we understand students may have special circumstances.
 If you do not fit the criteria, please email us at: firstname.lastname@example.org

 Why Choose AHUSOL?